Spring-Examples-1/api-bank-account/README.md

 - Account statement (date, amount, balance)
 - Statement printing

-# User Stories descrition :
+# User Stories description :
 ##### US 1:
 **In order to** save money
 **As a** bank client